Game More, Pay Less

 Customers say

-Customers find the book highly readable, describing it as brilliant and a classic novel that can be enjoyed multiple times.
+Customers find the book highly readable, describing it as a classic with good writing, and one customer notes it makes readers think.

 "...Other than that, it is a thoroughly enjoyable read that provides an unusual but respectable perspective on some 'big' issues."
 Read more